Magnetic Contactor Interlocking

 Testing & Final Adjustments

-- Perform multiple cycles to confirm reliability.
+- Repeat multiple cycles to ensure reliable operation.

 Frequently Asked Questions - Magnetic Contactor Interlocking: